ystia/yorc/doc/vault.rst

 Google Cloud
 ^^^^^^^^^^^^^^
 Google cloud secret engine allow to dynamically read secrets of two types: service account keys and OAuth 2 tokens.
 It is **strongly reccomended** to use OAuth 2 tokens over service account key to reduce potential key leak.
-For more information and configuration of this engine, see its `online documentation <https://www.vaultproject.io/docs/secrets/gcp>`_.
+Moreover, as service account only permits to have 10 different keys, it is not possible to use them for Yorc.
+For more information and configuration guide of this engine, see its `online documentation <https://www.vaultproject.io/docs/secrets/gcp>`_.

-Supposing we have configured token roleset at path *gcp/roleset/yorc-token-roleset* and service account key at path *gcp/roleset/yorc-key-roleset*, in order to dynamically read google credentials, we can access them using go template as described above.
+Supposing we have configured token roleset at path *gcp/roleset/yorc-token-roleset*, in order to dynamically read google credentials, we will be using go template as described above.
 For example:

   * ``{{ (secret "gcp/roleset/yorc-token-roleset" "data=token").String }}`` to read a token
-  * ``{{ (secret "gcp/roleset/yorc-key-roleset" "data=private_key_data").String }}`` to read a service account key